 - At the Phd level, all students admitted will receive a total exemption from differential tuition fees so will pay the same fees charged to Québec students.

-To learn about the eligibility criteria and all terms and conditions, visit the International Students Scholarship Program page.
+To learn about the eligibility criteria and all terms and conditions, visit the page of UdeM Exemption Scholarship for International Students.